-The structure of the 2020 Annual Cash Incentive Compensation plan is graphically presented below.
+The structure of the 2021 Annual Cash Incentive Compensation plan for the CEO is graphically presented below.

-2020 Annual Cash Incentive Performance and Payout
+2021 Annual Cash Incentive Performance and Payout for the CEO

-2020 ANNUAL INCENTIVES OVERVIEW
+2021 ANNUAL INCENTIVES OVERVIEW

 The Compensation Committee looks at the current and prior year's achievements before setting new performance targets each year.
-The Compensation Committee intends to set financial performance targets at achievement levels that will challenge the NEOs and create value for our stockholders.
-In response to stockholder feedback, the Compensation Committee continued to focus on cash generation and return on net capital employed for 2020.
-Earnings before interest, taxes, depreciation and amortization ("EBITDA") as a performance metric for 2020 was intended to focus all of our executive officers on the importance of cash flow to preserve stockholder value and maintain a strong balance sheet.
+The Compensation Committee intends to set financial performance targets in January each year at achievement levels that will challenge the NEOs and create value for our stockholders.
+In response to stockholder feedback, the Compensation Committee continued to focus on cash generation and return on net capital employed ("RONCE") for 2021.
+Earnings before interest, taxes, depreciation and amortization ("EBITDA") as a performance metric for 2021 was intended to focus all of our executive officers on the importance of cash flow to preserve stockholder value and maintain a strong balance sheet.
 Meanwhile, return on capital employed and income after capital charge performance metrics were intended to focus our executive officers on improving returns on invested capital.
-Annual incentive plan performance measures and weights applicable to our NEOs in 2020 are presented in the table below:
+Annual incentive plan performance measures and weights applicable to our NEOs in 2021 are presented in the table below:

-Annual Incentive Plan Weighting for 2020
+Annual Incentive Plan Weighting for 2021

-Performance Measure Weighting - Percent of Target Opportunity Contingent Upon Each Performance Measure Metric Paul L. Howes Gregg S. Piontek Matthew S. Lanigan David A. Paterson E. Chipman Earle Consolidated EBITDA 50% 50% 10% 10% 50% Consolidated Return on Net Capital Employed - RONCE 25% 25% 25% Segment Income after Capital Charge - IACC 50% 50% New Technology (1) 15% 15% Safety - TRIR 5% 5% 5% 5% 5% Safety - Software Implementation 5% 5% 5% 5% 5% Strategic Goals (2) 15% 15% 15% 15% 15%
+Performance Measure Weighting - Percent of Target Opportunity Contingent Upon Each Performance Measure Metric Paul L. Howes Gregg S. Piontek Matthew S. Lanigan David A. Paterson E. Chipman Earle Consolidated EBITDA 50% 50% 10% 10% 50% Consolidated Return on Net Capital Employed - RONCE 25% 25% 25% Segment Income after Capital Charge - IACC 50% 60% New Markets & Technology (1) 15% 5% Safety 10% 10% 10% 10% 10% Strategic Goals (2) 15% 15% 15% 15% 15%

-- (1) The New Technology metric for Mr. Lanigan and his segment related to the growth in divisional revenues from customers outside of the E&P industry, to enhance the Company's market diversification.
-For Mr. Paterson and his segment, the New Technology metric was related to growth in divisional revenues associated with recent product developments, which provide for further market differentiation and enhanced profitability. - Strategic goals for Messrs.
-Howes, Piontek, and Earle included (i) the ongoing evaluation and execution of adjustments to the Company's approved long-term strategic plan during this period of extreme market volatility, (ii) the execution of actions to reduce total debt and ensure the Company maintains sufficient liquidity to fund the maturity of Convertible Bonds due in 2021 as well as the ongoing needs of the business, and (iii) the reduction in the level of cash on-hand in our foreign operations, repatriating excess cash to the U.S. parent company.
-Strategic goals for Mr. Lanigan included (i) the ongoing evaluation and execution of adjustments to the segment's approved long-term strategic plan during this period of extreme market volatility, (ii) the development of new products that are designed to provide enhanced functionality and environmental benefits for our customers and the communities in which we operate, and (iii) the geographic expansion of the operational footprint, to provide expanded opportunity for growth in the electrical utility sector.
-Strategic goals for Mr. Paterson included (i) the ongoing evaluation and execution of adjustments to the segment's approved long-term strategic plan during this period of extreme market volatility, (ii) the expansion in divisional revenue derived from targeted customers and new product lines. (iii) reduction in the level of cash on-hand in our foreign operations, repatriating excess cash to the U.S. parent company, and (iv) reductions in working capital, including accounts receivable and inventory.
+- (1) The New Markets & Technology metric for Mr. Lanigan and his segment was related to growth in divisional revenues from customers outside of the E&P industry, in order to enhance the Company's market diversification.
+The New Markets & Technology metric for Mr. Paterson and his segment was related to growth in divisional revenues associated with recent product developments, which provide for further market differentiation and enhanced profitability. - (2) Strategic goals for Messrs.
+Howes, Piontek, and Earle included (i) the ongoing evaluation and execution of adjustments to the Company's approved long-term strategic plan, (ii) the execution of an international subsidiary restructuring, (iii) the evaluation and execution of plans to ensure sufficient available liquidity to fund Convertible Notes maturity and support operational needs, and (iv) the execution of targeted cash repatriation to the U.S. parent company.
+Strategic goals for Mr. Lanigan included (i) the ongoing evaluation and execution of adjustments to the segment's approved long-term strategic plan, (ii) the consummation of a partnership to expand utility market opportunity, (iii) the diversification of the Industrial Blending customer base, and (iv) the completion of a postindustrial waste materials recycling business plan.
+Strategic goals for Mr. Paterson included (i) the ongoing evaluation and execution of adjustments to the segment's approved long-term strategic plan, (ii) the achievement of budgeted revenues and profits in stimulation chemicals, (iii) the execution of targeted cash repatriation to the U.S. parent company, and (iv) the achievement of targeted working capital levels.

-2020 ANNUAL INCENTIVE RESULTS
+2021 ANNUAL INCENTIVE RESULTS